Inside the Chinese Bitcoin Mine That's Grossing $1.5M a Month

 Despite their dystopian appearance, the six mining farms encompass eight petahashes per second of computing power, whose brute force as of October 2014 accounted for 3 percent of the entire bitcoin network.

-Strangely, the mine's workers actually live inside the facility itself, returning home just four or five days a month.
+Strangely, workers at the secluded mine actually live inside the facility itself, returning home just four or five days a month, according to our local guide and translator, an acquaintance of the operation's owners, who granted us access to the mine.

 During the summer months, temperatures inside are in excess of 100 degrees, and a persistent, deafening buzz is always present due to the dozens of industrial fans required to maintain a steady temperature for the site's 3,000 ASIC miners—custom-built computers specifically built for mining bitcoins.